The Future of Large Language Model Pre-training is Federated: Abstract

 \section{Abstract}

 Generative pre-trained large language models (LLMs) have demonstrated impressive performance over a wide range of tasks, thanks to the unprecedented amount of data they have been trained on.
-As established scaling laws indicate, LLMs' future performance improvement depends on the amount of computing and data sources we can leverage for pre-training.
+As established scaling laws indicate, LLMs' future performance improvement depends on the amount of computing and data sources they can leverage for pre-training.
 Federated learning (FL) has the potential to unleash the majority of the planet's data and computational resources, which are underutilized by the data-center-focused training methodology of current LLM practice.
 Our work presents a robust, flexible, reproducible FL approach that enables large-scale collaboration across institutions to train LLMs.
-This would mobilize more computational and data resources while matching or potentially exceeding centralized performance.
-We further show the effectiveness of the federated training scales with model size and present our approach for training a billion-scale federated LLM using limited resources.
-This will help data-rich actors to become the protagonists of LLMs pre-training instead of leaving the stage to compute-rich actors alone.
+We propose a scalable deployment system called \photon to enable the investigation and development of this new training paradigm for LLM pre-training.
+We show that \photon can be used by organizations interested in collaborating with their private data sources and computational resources for pre-training LLMs with billions of parameters.
+This paradigm would mobilize more computational and data resources while matching or potentially exceeding centralized performance.
+We further show the effectiveness of the federated training scales with model size and present our approach for training billion-scale federated LLMs using limited resources.
+Thus far, we have used \photon to train LLM models to the size of \textbf{$\mathbf{7}$B parameters} and anticipate larger models being completed in the near future.
+Finally, we show that LLM training is highly resilient to the classical challenges of federated statistical and hardware heterogeneity.
+Furthermore, we show that convergence is robust to partial participation, opening the avenue for compute-efficient collaborative training. \photon will help data-rich actors to become the protagonists of LLMs pre-training instead of leaving the stage to compute-rich actors alone.